cjeudy/cjeudy.github.io/videos/a_quick_intro_to_lattice_cryptography.md

 </video>
 </div>

 The animations are done with the [manim Python library](https://github.com/3b1b/manim) developed by Grant Sanderson, owner of the [3Blue1Brown Youtube channel](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw), and many other contributors.
+This video was submitted to the [Summer Of Math Exposition 1](https://www.3blue1brown.com/blog/some1) in July 2021, organized to encourage math explainers online.

 ## References